Sawai Jai Singh

-Jai Singh II (3 November 1681 – 21 September 1743) popularly known as Sawai Raja Jai Singh was the 29th Kachwaha Rajput ruler of the Kingdom of Amber, who later founded the fortified city of Jaipur and made it his capital.
-He was born at Amber, the capital of the Kachwaha Rajputs.
-He became ruler of Amber at the age of 11 after the death of his father, Raja Bishan Singh on 31 December 1699.
+Sawai Jai Singh II (3 November 1688 – 21 September 1743), was the 30th Kachwaha Rajput ruler of the Kingdom of Amber, who later founded the fortified city of Jaipur and made it his capital.
+He became the ruler of Amber at the age of 11, after the untimely death of his father Mirza Raja Bishan Singh on 31 December 1699.